asrc-photonics/2025-python-for-photonics/docs/abstracts.md

 ---

-## Michael de Oliveira: Shaping Light on Demand (with a Few Lines of Code)
+## Dr. Michael de Oliveira: Shaping Light on Demand (with a Few Lines of Code)

 Imagine sculpting light—twisting, shaping, and imprinting it with structure—as effortlessly as editing an image on a screen.
 In today’s photonics labs, this is no longer a fantasy.
 Spatial light modulators (SLMs) have become versatile, programmable tools that enable real-time control over light’s spatial and temporal properties, driving advances in areas like microscopy, optical tweezing, quantum optics, and beyond.
 This talk offers an accessible introduction to the principles and practice of shaping light with SLMs.
 We’ll unpack how these devices work, how phase-only modulation can be used to encode both phase and complex amplitude, and and how to generate a wide range of structured beams—from optical vortices and exotic modes to dynamic space-time beams.
 We’ll walk through intuitive examples, practical strategies, and common challenges, making this tutorial especially valuable for those new to SLMs or curious about integrating them into automated experimental setups.
 Whether you’re steering beams, engineering light fields for nonlinear optics, or encoding information for quantum communication, this session will provide a clear and engaging foundation for shaping light in the lab.